The scores

 Complete Health has two advantages CORE can’t claim.
 First, it includes glucosamine and chondroitin — joint-support compounds that matter for aging dogs and larger breeds.
 CORE doesn’t include these, so owners concerned about joint health would need to supplement separately.

 Second, Complete Health is grain-inclusive, using oatmeal and ground barley as its carbohydrate sources.
-These are high-quality, whole grains with legitimate nutritional value — and they sidestep the grain-free DCM question entirely.
-The FDA’s ongoing investigation into a potential link between grain-free diets and dilated cardiomyopathy remains unresolved, which gives some owners pause about CORE’s pea-and-potato carbohydrate base.
+These are high-quality whole grains with legitimate nutritional value, and they sidestep the grain-free DCM question entirely.
+Per the FDA-CVM 2018 grain-free DCM investigation (still open as of 2026), the link between grain-free pulse-heavy formulations and dilated cardiomyopathy remains under study, which gives owners reason to weigh CORE’s pea-and-potato carbohydrate base against Complete Health’s grain-inclusive base.

 Complete Health also includes a produce blend with carrots, sweet potatoes, and apples, plus chicory root as a prebiotic fiber.
 It’s a simpler formula, but simplicity isn’t always a drawback — fewer ingredients can mean fewer potential sensitivities.
 Shop on Amazon →